 The 10th running of the Boyer’s Furnace 40 miler was held on Boxing Day (December 26, 2016).
-This race, a run on the Massanutten Trail around the southern half of the Fort Valley in northwest Virginia, has traditionally been held on a weekend day between Christmas and New Year’s.
-In 2016, the calendar made this scheduling tricky, so Race Director Tony Escobar opted for a weekday race date.
+This run, a run on the Massanutten Trail around the southern half of the Fort Valley in northwest Virginia, has traditionally been held on a weekend day between Christmas and New Year’s.
+In 2016, the calendar made this scheduling tricky, so Run Director Tony Escobar opted for a weekday run date.
 A nice turnout of runners who were on holiday turned out, and they were treated to a fine early winter’s day to run this classic route.

 After a short pre-race (and pre-dawn) briefing, Tony turned the runners lose on the trail at the first light (7:05 AM) for the climb up the orange-blazed trail to Edith Gap.
 An early morning fog lifted by mid-morning, allowing the runners to take in these views.
 The day remained overcast, but dry, with temps in the 40s and only some intermittent winds.